 The processing fee and replacement cost will be removed from your account.
 No overdue fines will be charged.
 If it has been longer than 63 days overdue and has been sent to collections, a collection agency fee may apply.

-No. The fees collected for lost items are put into the library's collection budget and the fee is cleared from your account.
+If you paid for losing an item, those fees cannot be refunded even if you find it later.
+The fees collected for lost items are put into the library’s collection budget and the fee is cleared from your account.
 This was approved as part of the Library's Circulation Policy on August 22, 2019 by the Board of Library Trustees.